ahmlvs/ahmlvs/README.md

 Welcome to my page ⚡️

-My professional programmer journey started in 2010 at university and web development life in 2019 ❤️
+My professional programmer journey started in 2010 at MIPT and web development life in 2019 ❤️

 I'm good in languages: Python, SQL, JS, etc.